DrTimothyAldenDavis/SuiteSparse/SPQR/README.txt

     To compile the C++ library and run a short demo, just type this in the Unix shell:

+        make
         make demo

-    FIXME: If you have an NVIDIA GPU, this also compiles the GPU accelerated part of SPQR.
+    If you have an NVIDIA GPU, this also compiles the GPU accelerated part of SPQR, in the libspqr_cuda.so library.

     To compile just the SuiteSparseQR C++ library, in the Unix shell, do: